Disney Time

 Disney Time is a television series that ran in the UK on the BBC, and also ITV at one point between 1961 and 1998.
 It was a regular holiday schedule filler.
 Clips of Disney films were introduced by celebrity hosts, which over the years included Paul and Linda McCartney, Noel Edmonds, Sarah Greene, Doctor Whos Tom Baker, The Goodies and Phillip Schofield.

 The following (incomplete) list is of programmes broadcast on BBC1.
 Prior to 1971, Christmas editions were always shown on Christmas Day itself.

 1960s

 1961

-David Jacobs hosted "The World of Walt Disney" a compilation of excerpts on Christmas Day with clips from Pinocchio, Bambi, Song of the South, Melody Time, Bear Country, The Vanishing Prairie, Perri, Nikki, Wild Dog of the North, Moon Pilot, Bon Voyage, In Search of the Castaways, The Prince and the Pauper ((1962 film), part of Walt Disney anthology television series television series.
-It starred Guy Williams as Miles Hendon, and Sean Scully in the dual roles of Prince Edward and Tom Canty) and Babes in Toyland.
+David Jacobs hosted The World of Walt Disney, a compilation of excerpts on Christmas Day with clips from Pinocchio, Bambi, Song of the South, Melody Time, Bear Country, The Vanishing Prairie, Perri, Nikki, Wild Dog of the North, Moon Pilot, Bon Voyage, In Search of the Castaways and The Prince and the Pauper.
+It starred Guy Williams as Miles Hendon, and Sean Scully in the dual roles of Prince Edward and Tom Canty and Babes in Toyland.